lxRbckl/Project-VBR/README.md

 ### `Project RB8`
 > Create a conceptual model for data from visual ballistics on roulette wheels.
 Proof of concept.
 Spring 2022.
+Proof of concept.